Nationals vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- The Blue Jays will send Jose Berrios (9-9) to the mound for his 27th start this season.
+- Chris Bassitt (12-7) will take the mound for the Blue Jays, his 28th start of the season.

-- He has earned a quality start 12 times in 26 starts this season.

-- Berrios has two starts in a row of five innings or more.
+- Bassitt has pitched five or more innings in eight straight games and will look to extend that streak.

-- He has five appearances this season with zero earned runs allowed out of his 26 chances this season.
+- He has seven appearances this season with zero earned runs allowed out of his 27 chances this season.

 |Opponent